Incobulk Bulk Plastic Transportation was formed in Eastleigh Hampshire by Brian Cairns.

 It is pictured here while discharging an early Incobulk load at James Hallstead's factory at Whitefield near Manchester.

-Seddon Atkinson 400 Series 4x2 tractor unit Reg No GCK 870S Fleet 92 'Cock o' the North' was registered new on the 1st of March 1978 and was powered by the reliable Gardner 240 eight cylinder engine.
+Seddon Atkinson 400 Series 4x2 tractor unit Reg No GCK 870S Fleet 92 'Cock o' the North' was purchased new from Atkinson Vehicles Ltd on the 4th of January 1978 at a cost of £18,613 63p and was registered on the 1st of March 1978.

 Volvo F7 4X2 tractor unit Reg No WCK 26V Fleet No 69 'Hotspur' is coupled up to a tandem axle trailer with another early Incobulk container discharging it's load of powder at Wrexham.